mhgharieb/zkSNARK-Open-Vote-Network/README.md

 # Execution
  - Run `./setup.sh -d [DESIGN_TO_BE_USED] -n [NUMBER_of_VOTERS]`
     where `[DESIGN_TO_BE_USED]` could be:

-        `original`: Our original proposed design
+	 - `original`: Our original proposed design
-        `sha256`: The first enhancement using Sha256
+	 - `sha256`: The first enhancement using Sha256
-        `progressiveSha256`: The second enhancement using Sha256
+	 - `progressiveSha256`: The second enhancement using Sha256
-        `progressivePoseidon`: The second enhancement using Poseidon
+	 - `progressivePoseidon`: The second enhancement using Poseidon

+     For example `./setup.sh -d "original" -n 3`

  - Check the test code in the file `test/completeTest.js`
  - Run the local Ethereum node: `ganache-cli -l 30e6 -a [[NUMBER_of_VOTERS + 2]]`
  - Run the command `truffle test` to view the result and the gas cost of each transaction